 It may seem unlikely that a tree would fall on your property, but it does happen and can cause huge amounts of damage.
 Unfortunately, there's no foolproof method for ensuring the stability of a tree by yourself, but you can have adequate buildings insurance in place just in case.

 If a tree on your land looks like it might topple in a storm, call in an arborist (tree surgeon) for advice.
 If it's a neighbour's tree or property of the council, you'll have to write to them and ask them to look into it, as legally you can't do anything yourself.

 Information packs for your tenants

 Put together a little pack of advice for your tenants.
 It's likely they haven't owned their own home before and so may not know to do certain things during the winter to prevent problems with the property.

-Include advice on heating, such as having it on a timer to come on a few times a day and stop the pipes freezing.
+Include advice on heating, such as having it on a timer to come on a few times a day to stop the pipes from freezing.
 Give them tips on what to look for in terms of potential damage, such as overflowing gutters.
-Advice on mould prevention is always useful too, such as proper ventilation, heating and removal of condensation.
+Advice on mould prevention is also always helpful, such as proper ventilation, heating and condensation removal.

-It's also useful for them to know where the stopcock is, in case of emergency.
-It’s essential that the water’s turned off immediately if a pipe bursts, to limit the damage caused.
+It's also useful for them to know where the stopcock is in case of an emergency.
+The water must be turned off immediately if a pipe bursts to limit the damage caused.